 Our Delivering a Secure Sustainable Electricity System (DS3) programme seeks to address the challenge of integrating world-leading levels of renewable generation onto our power system.

 In response to binding national and European targets, EirGrid Group began a multi-year programme, “Delivering a Secure, Sustainable Electricity System” (DS3).

-Ireland’s EU target is for 16% of the country’s total energy consumption to come from renewable energy sources by 2020.
+Ireland’s EU target was for 16% of the country’s total energy consumption to come from renewable energy sources by 2020.
 There are three main uses of energy: heating, transport and electricity.
-In order to achieve the 16% target for energy, we are aiming for 40% of electricity to come from renewable sources on the island of Ireland by 2020.
+In order to achieve the 16% target for energy, we aimed for 40% of electricity to come from renewable sources on the island of Ireland by 2020.